-- Need a swimming pool (5 responses)
+Need a swimming pool (5 responses)

-- Covered dugouts and a covered pavilion at the ball/soccer fields would be fantastic for poor weather weekend tournaments...
+Covered dugouts and a covered pavilion at the ball/soccer fields would be fantastic for poor weather weekend tournaments...

-- Wink's Link Community Trail
+Wink's Link Community Trail

-- Creative artsentreis needed.
+Creative artscentreis needed.

-- Bicycle lanes
+Bicycle lanes

-- Need better and more tennis courts
+Need better and more tennis courts

-- Trails here are amazing.
+Trails here are amazing.
 Rugged Trail and fitness trail are amazing.
 LOVE THE STOCKEY CENTRE.
 WHAT A GIFT TO THE COMMUNITY

-- Boat Launch a Wauban Beach beside the coast guard.
+Boat Launch at Wauban Beach beside the coast guard.
 It is very important to us.
 It was good that a new Dock was put in.
 However, they closed it early in September.
-I think after the Labor Day weeken dand we are wondering why?
+I think after the Labor Day weeken and we are wondering why?
 Why is this boat launch not listed in your survey?

-- We NEED lit tennis courts!
+We NEED lit tennis courts!

-- Community Gardens
+Community Gardens